 Applicants must fill out the online Gerontology Interdisciplinary Certificate application form.
 They must also be prepared to respond to the following statements.
-Written responses are heavily weighted for application and should be 1–2 pages in length each, totaling 3–6 pages in full:
+Written responses are heavily weighted for application and should be 1–2 pages in length each, totaling 3–6 pages:

 - Discuss your educational and vocational plans and include reasons for your interest in Gerontology.

 - Discuss briefly any current or past experiences, activities, academic programs or organizations with which you have been or are presently working with older adults.